Grant-Archibald-MS/dataverse-opentelemetry/README.md

 Power Platform components like Power Apps, Power Automate, Dataverse Plugins and Microsoft Co-Pilot studio can be instrumented by calling the Dataverse Plugin.

 The plugin queries the Dataverse Environment for the connection string.
 The plugin then starts a unique operation will call the Dataverse Plugin which will return a unique Trace Parent consisting of a Trace Id and Span Id.
-Following calls pass in the initial Trace Paren, which will continue the same operation id and generate a new span id.
+Following calls pass in the initial Trace Parent, which will continue the same operation id and generate a new span id.

 The Dataverse Plugin uses the .Net NuGet Open Telemetry provider to use the default Azure Monitor Exporter to generate trace and dependency records in Application Insights.